Transnistria – Brides and Bribes in Eastern Europe’s Breakaway Territory

-On a small piece of paper, it was suggested that I pay 18 Euro per person (there were five of us).
-Or, the alternative was to go back into Tiraspol city and register with the militia – who would charge me 345 Euro per person.
-After I paid that, we could all return to the border, at which point we would all be allowed to leave.
-I told the militia we didn’t have access to 345 Euro per person, and suggested that I would rather just live in Transnistria forever.
-He basically said, yes, that’s the only possible alternative to coming up with one thousand, seven hundred, and twenty five Euros.
+On a small piece of paper, it was suggested that I pay 180 Euro per person, and there were five of us.
+Or, the alternative was to go back into Tiraspol city and register with the militia, they would charge me 345 Euro per person, then I could return to the border, at which point we would all be allowed to leave.
+I told the militia-man we didn’t have access to 345 Euro per person, or 180 Euro per person, and I suggested that I would rather just live in Transnistria forever.
+He replied , yes, that’s the only possible alternative to coming up with one thousand, seven hundred, and twenty five Euro.

 Considering my options, and speaking on behalf of four others, I suggested to the guards that Transnistria wasn’t such a bad place, and would they mind if I thought about it for a minute before determining where I would live out the rest of my days.
 Or, maybe, they would be interested in accepting the crisp twenty Euro note that I had earlier placed in my right pocket (four days in Transnistria had taught me to be prepared for such situations).
 I pulled out the note, snapped it twice, and used both hands to carefully place the money on the table, aligned perfectly in front of the older guard.
 Cold, hard, cash.
 Take it or leave it buddy.
-Your move, old man.

 Neither seemed impressed with my flippant attitude to bribe negotiations or systemic militarised corruption.
 They didn’t look twice at the twenty Euro note.
 The young guy translated – in summary, twenty Euros would simply not be enough.
 Now, this wasn’t the first time I’d played the old “bribe the corrupt official” game in Transnistria.
 In fact, it was the second time this week.
 So I decided to play hard ball.
 He was at 1725 Euros, I was at 20.
 Time for me to get some hand in this game, and wrap up this little charade.